- Vermentino Colli di Luni DOC ‘Grey Label’

 Cantine Lunae Bosoni

 Cantine Lvnae Bosoni is one of the star producers in the area, located between the Ligurian villages of Ortonovo and Castelnuova Magra on the border between Tuscany and Liguria.
 Owned by the Bosoni family for five generations, Paolo Bosoni took control of the family business from his father in 1966.
-The winery was named after the ancient “Portus Lunae” (the Port of the moon), one of the most important cities and ports in the Northern part of the ancient Roman Empire and wants to recall the millenary tradition of winemaking in this area (Roman ruins are still intact just a few miles from the winery).
+The winery was named after the ancient Roman city called “Portus Lunae” (the Port of the Moon), one of the most important cities and ports in the Northern part of the ancient Roman Empire and wants to recall the millenary tradition of winemaking in this area (Roman ruins are still intact just a few miles from the winery).

 The focus is on Vermentino which is distinguished by a selection of different vineyard locations and vinification and perfectly reflects the nature of the soil and unique climate which favors crisp, acidic, mineral whites.
-The red wines are an interesting blend of local varietals such as Massareta, Pollera Nera blended with Sangiovese, which is very widespread in the area due to the location of the vineyards so close to Tuscany (2 km only to the border with Tuscany).
+The red wines are an interesting offering of local varietals such as Massareta, Pollera Nera blended with Sangiovese, which is very widespread in the area due to the proximity to Tuscany (2 km only to the border).

 Learn more at www.cantinelunae.it